Housing and other supports for homeless people

 The Support to Live Independently (SLÍ) scheme provides long-term accommodation in mainstream housing, together with appropriate time-limited supports to make the transition from homelessness to independent living.
 It is mainly designed for people who need low to moderate support and is provided through voluntary organisations.

-For Rent Supplement and other payments under the Supplementary Welfare Allowance Scheme (see below) you apply in the normal way unless you are in Dublin or Cork.
-If you are in Dublin or Cork, you apply at the relevant Homeless Persons Unit.
+For Rent Supplement and other payments under the Supplementary Welfare Allowance Scheme (see below) you apply in the normal way, unless you are in Dublin where you apply at the relevant Homeless Persons Unit.

 Migrants: Most weekly means-tested payments require that you meet the habitual residence condition, but you do not need to satisfy this condition in order to get an Exceptional Needs Payment under the Supplementary Welfare Allowance Scheme (see below).

-There may be flexibility in cases where landlords seek rents that are above the Rent Supplement limits.
+There may be flexibility in cases where rents are above the Rent Supplement limits.
 This applies to existing tenants and to new Rent Supplement applicants.
-The circumstances of tenants are considered on a case-by-case basis and rents increased above the set limits as appropriate.
+The tenant's circumstances are considered on a case-by-case basis and rents may be increased above the set limits as appropriate.
 Contact the local office that administers your Rent Supplement.

 In addition, the Department of Employment Affairs and Social Protection, in conjunction with Threshold, operates a special protocol in areas where supply issues are particularly acute.
 Tenants in Dublin, Kildare, Meath, Galway, Wicklow and Cork city can access this protocol through the Tenancy Protection Service on 1800 454 454.